 Bannerman Island is one of those elusive places that New Yorkers have yet to become jaded about or claim it was “so two years ago.”
-Partially because it’s in that seemingly distant place called Dutchess County NORTH of Westchester.
-But I think it’s more so because the story of the island is so fascinating and the architecture so unique.
+We think it’s because the story of the island is so fascinating and the architecture so unique.
 And unlike other ruins in the New York area, this one is truly in danger of disappearing.
-When I saw that Atlas Obscura, the online guide dedicated to “keeping the world weird,” was giving a tour of Bannerman’s Island for one of their Obscura Society Events, I jumped at the chance to finally see this mythical place.

 Pages from Bannerman’s catalog of war surplus (top left), Francis Bannerman sketch of #3 warehouse (top right), aerial view of island and breakwater system (bottom right), photograph of warehouse entrance (bottom left)